alexellis/firecracker-init-lab/README.md

 Build a Firecracker microVM from a container image, starting a custom Go init process.

+This lab extends [the official quickstart](https://github.com/firecracker-microvm/firecracker/blob/main/docs/getting-started.md) so that you can explore what an init process does, and add networking.

 ## Pre-reqs

 * A bare-metal Linux host